Tom Tauke

 Thomas Joseph Tauke (born October 11, 1950) is an American politician, lawyer, and corporate executive from Iowa.
 He is a former member of the U.S. House of Representatives, serving six terms from 1979 to 1991.

 Biography

 Tauke's undergraduate degree was earned at Loras College in Dubuque, Iowa, and his Juris Doctor degree was earned at the University of Iowa College of Law in 1974.

 Prior to entering the House, he had served as a lawyer.
 He was also a two-term member of the Iowa House of Representatives from 1975 to 1979.

 Congress

-Tauke represented the northeast corner of the state of Iowa (2nd district) as a Republican from 1979 to 1991, entering Congress as one of the youngest members.
-Tauke left active politics in 1991 following an unsuccessful bid to unseat U.S. Senator Tom Harkin.
-Jim Nussle succeeded him as the representative for northeast Iowa.
+Tauke represented Iowa's 2nd congressional district from 1979 to 1991 as a Republican, entering Congress as one of its youngest members.
+Tauke ran unsuccessfully for the U.S. Senate in 1990, losing to incumbent Democrat Tom Harkin by a margin of 54%–45%.
+He was succeeded in the U.S. House by fellow Republican Jim Nussle.

 Later career

 From 1991 to 2013 he served as executive vice president for public affairs, policy and communications of Verizon.
 He has made recent news with his statements in opposition to the Net Neutrality Bill, which has been a recent source of debate among internet users.
 As a spokesman for Verizon, one of the main opponents of the bill, Tauke has expressed his discontent with Net Neutrality.